gourie/kaggle_inclass/README.md

     - finally, change the notebook name and save a version.
 2. All group members can open the shared notebook and start working on their version of (part of) the notebook.
 All members of the team can view each other's notebooks but editing will always create a new copy that needs to saved as a new notebook file.
-We recommend that you use distinct notebook filename to keep track of these different notebooks and ensure proper submission of your final notebook in the end.
+We recommend that you use distinct notebook filenames to keep track of these different notebooks and ensure proper submission of your final notebook in the end.
-3. Once you are ready, submit the results to get a(n updated) score on the leaderboard (max 2 submissions per day allowed).
+3. Once you are ready, submit the results to get a score on the leaderboard (max 2 submissions per day allowed).

 ## step4: submit final results and share your notebook with TAs
-To complete the assignment, each team must submit results at least once **and** share its notebook with the TAs (Kaggle account and email address are available on Toledo).
+To complete the assignment, each team must submit results at least once **and** share its notebook with the TAs (Kaggle account and email address are available on Toledo) before the deadline.
 ![Team creation](./img/kaggle_sharenotebook.png)

 ## questions?